-The main step is anodizing that immersing the aluminum into a tank of sulfuric acid electrolyte while passing an electric current through the medium.
-A cathode is mounted to the inside of the anodizing tank while the aluminum extrusions act as an anode.
+- Anodizing: The principal step of anodizing involves immersing the aluminum into a tank of sulfuric acid electrolyte while an electric current is passed through the medium.
+A cathode is mounted inside the anodizing tank, while the aluminum extrusions act as an anode.

-The next step is coloring.
-After anodizing, the surface is porous structure, and the dissolved metal salts or organic dyes can be introduced into the open pores to create various shades.
+- Coloring: Post-anodizing, the surface is of a porous structure, and dissolved metal salts or organic dyes can be introduced into the open pores to create various shades.

-The final step is to seal the porous surface using a solution of nickel acetate sealing closes the pores proving a uniform sealed surface.
+- Sealing: The final step involves sealing the porous surface using a nickel acetate solution, providing a uniformly sealed surface.

 Anodizing not only enhances the physical properties and durability of CNC aluminum parts but also amplifies its aesthetics and functionality by providing a sturdy external coating.
 By understanding and mastering each stage of anodizing, engineers and product designers can formulate manufacturing strategies with precision, ensuring the final product adheres to the highest standards of quality and performance.